intelligent-username/CNN/chars/README.md

 We'll also be using the [SynthText](https://arxiv.org/abs/1604.06646) dataset, since it's more complex and realistic.
 This dataset has several words placed in a variety of natural scenes, randomly mixed, and with random fonts and styles.
 This helps the model generalize.

 Now, since we're dealing with complex sequences of words, we also need a way to detect and split up the words.
 The CRNN itself is only a tool for categorizing (or 'transcribing') the word, but we need to first recognize them in the first place.
 This requires some sort of text detector.
-Since the material behind this isn't quite relevant for this project, I'll just be reusing `DBNET++` recognizer that's build into `PyTorch`.
+Since the material behind this isn't quite relevant for this project, I'll just be reusing a pretrained `DB++` detector.
 The CRNN will have VGG-style convolutions followed by a bidirectional LSTM, passed into dense layers for learning and softmax for classification.
 More specifically, our architecture will consist of:

 ### Preprocessing

 - No extra distortions (the original dataset already has enough warps, rotations, and perspective changes)
 - Convert images to PIL and convert to grayscale
-- In each image, detect text regions using DBNET++
+- In each image, detect text regions using CRAFT
 - Crop detected text regions, resize to fixed height (e.g., 32 pixels)
 - Pass resized images to the CRNN model